ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 {: #fs-using-ui-iops-profile}
 {: ui}

-When you [create a file share in the console](/docs/vpc?topic=vpc-file-storage-create&interface=ui#file-storage-create-ui), you can see the dp2 profile in the table in the **Profiles** section.
+When you [create a file share in the console](/docs/vpc?topic=vpc-file-storage-create&interface=ui#file-storage-create-ui), you can see the availale profiles in the table in the **Profiles** section.

 ## Viewing profiles from the CLI
 {: #fs-using-cli-iops-profiles}